BatyaGG/Characteristic-Curves-Tracer-for-diode-bipolar-and-field-effect-transistors/README.md

 </p>

-NI myDAQ is a low-cost data acquisition (DAQ) device that gives students the ability to measure and analyze live signals anywhere, anytime.
+NI myDAQ is a low-cost data acquisition (DAQ) device that gives students the ability to measure and analyze signals.
 We will use two voltage analog outputs, two voltage analog inputs and constant voltages (+15 V, -15V).

 <p align="center">